Beginning Mon. 28 June, 2021, we will once again offer our Daily Tour at 10:00

 Did you know that if you book our Daily tour on Trip Advisor that they charge you more than our tour actually costs, but give us less?
 They charge us a 20% commission.
 So, if you purchase a ticket on Trip Advisor/Viator, they may charge you more.
 Save money and pay directly with us on the day of the tour, where no reservations are ever needed and the tour only costs 17€ or 14€.

 Discover the Very Best of Frankfurt with Frankfurt on Foot:

 – The Roemer and the Roemerplatz.
 City Hall since 1405 and old town square.

 – Book Burning Memorial, site of the Nazi book burning

 – Alt Nikolai Church, Gothic church, built in 1290

 – House Wertheim, the inner city’s only original half-timbered house left at the end of World War II

 – Eisener Steg, a pedestrian bridge over the Main river, offering a great view of the skyline and the many museums lining the riverbanks.

-– St. Bartholomew, better known as the Kaiserdom, Imperial Cathedral was chosen as the site for Coronations and Elections of the Holy Roman Emperor for centuries
+– St. Bartholomew, better known as the Kaiserdom, Imperial Cathedral was chosen as the site for Coronations and Elections of the Holy Roman Emperor for centuries (exterior only at present)

 – Jörge Ratgeb Wall Paintings in the Karmeliter Cloister, the largest religious wall paintings north of the Alps, painted in the early 1500s.